 I had never been to a wine cellar before so maybe this is how it's done everywhere.
 But I stood around with my mouth open as I witnessed employees syphoning wine out of barrels into glass pipettes and shooting streams of it into wine glasses feet away without spilling a drop.
 Sometimes over your shoulder or your head.
 It was very cool.
 Then they serve you a typical Hungarian meal and all of the wine you can drink. (ok, if you read this wrong it sounds like I am standing around with my mouth open hoping they will shoot streams of wine into it, LOL!)

 If you wanted to purchase wine they would bottle it for you on the spot.
 So we loaded up, of course.
 I'm not sure how we were ever able to consume so much wine.
 Surely, we shared it at one of our many international expat parties.

 Whenever we were feeling particularly home sick we would visit one of the two McDonald's in Budapest.
 Jeanne, being a Mickie Dee's officiando, visited it more than I think she confessed to.
 It was a hilarious experience each time we went.
 To see the menu items translated into Hungarian was crazy.
 Sajt is the Hungarian word for cheese, pronounced shite.
 So a double cheeseburger is a dupla sajtburger.
 It was always difficult to say that with a straight face.
-All the way back to my seat I was repeating it in my head with a sing song voice, "dupla sajtburger, dupla sajtburger", with a heavy accent on "burger" that sounded more like a Frenchman.
+All the way back to my seat I would repeat it in my head with a sing song voice, "dupla sajtburger, dupla sajtburger", with a heavy accent on "burger" that sounded more like Inspector Clouseau than Hungarian.